 A student whose petition for a makeup examination has been granted by the Administrative Board must take the makeup examination at the next regularly scheduled makeup period.
 Typically, the makeup period is the third week of the following term.
 No other opportunity to take the examination will be allowed.
 It is the student’s responsibility to learn exactly when and where the makeup examinations will be given.

 The beginning dates for fall and spring term Makeup Examination Periods are listed in the Academic Calendar.
 The Registrar notifies students via email who have been granted permission to take one or more makeup exams.
 The email notification specifies the scheduled time and place of their makeup examination(s).
 If students do not receive an email notification about a makeup exam, it is their responsibility to obtain such information from the Registrar at least two weeks before the beginning of the makeup Examination Period.

-Students who have been granted a makeup exam by the Administrative Board but have neither taken it nor canceled it in writing to the Registrar with a copy to the Allston Burr Assistant Dean or Resident Dean of Freshmen at least one week in advance of the beginning of the Makeup Examination Period will ordinarily be admonished by the Administrative Board.
-Students who have missed a final exam and not been granted permission for a makeup will be given the failing grade of “Absent” (ABS) for the course and are thus eligible to be placed on probation or required to withdraw, depending on their academic record for the term.
+Students who have been granted a makeup exam by the Administrative Board but have neither taken it nor canceled it in writing to the Registrar with a copy to the Resident Dean at least one week in advance of the beginning of the Makeup Examination Period will ordinarily be admonished by the Administrative Board.
+Students who have missed a final exam and have not been granted permission for a makeup will be given the failing grade of “Absent” (ABS) for the course and are thus eligible to be placed on probation or required to withdraw, depending on their academic record for the term.